danielharrell/open-eyes-lect-2017-18/Open.md

 This passage, I think, can be read as an answer to the
 question: how is being open present?
 And the answer, to put it simply if paradoxically, is that being open is present as absent.
-And in this absence vanishes any possibility of its presence.
-But to make what I just said more concrete, and more rooted in the quoted passage, suppose that thought is a way of being open, and that I am having a thought, right now, about my lecture.
-My brain might make the thought possible, but it is my lecture that makes the thought present, since my thought is *about* the lecture.
-But my thought, then, is not about my brain, which renders it absent at just the moment, to just the extent, my thought is present.
-If the thought about my lecture, or about anything else, is indeed *to be* about my lecture, or about anything else, then whatever it is *in me* that makes it possible, has to vanish to make it present.
-And I think we could say the same of the eyes that make sight possible, or the self that makes awareness possible: they have to vanish to make these ways of being open present.
+And in this absence vanishes its possibility.
+But what have I just said?
+To make this answer more concrete, and more rooted in the quoted passage, let us suppose that thought is a way of being open, and that I am having a thought right now, about my lecture.
+My brain might make my thought possible, but it is my lecture that makes it present, since my thought is *about* the lecture.
+But my thought, then, is not about my brain, which renders it absent at just the moment, to just the extent, my thought is made present.
+If the thought about my lecture, or about anything else, is indeed *to be* about my lecture, or about anything else, then it can only be present in the absence of whatever *in me* makes it possible.
+And in this absence, I think we could say that the possibility of my thought vanishes, at precisely the point it is present.
+And the same might be said, more generally, of whatever it is *in us* that makes our openness possible---from the eyes of sight to the self of awareness.
+It in only in their absence that our openness can gain a presence, in *what* it is we see, however it is we see it.
 And in this way the presence of our openness is separated---one might even say liberated---from its possibility.

+Or to say this
+perhaps less paradoxically, at the point my thought is present, this presence is separated---one might say even liberated---from its possibility. describe this point perhaps less paradoxically, the  presence of my thought is separated, or even liberated, from its possibility.

 - Presence of openness depends on having a soul, not a self.